zengelan/eks-workshop/content/010_introduction/_index.md

 ![Title Image](/images/introduction/eks-product-page.png?classes=border,shadow)

-Welcome to the IaaS workshop
+Welcome to the IaaS Workshop

 The intent of this workshop is to educate users about Containers, Kubernetes, EKS, DevSecOps and Shift-Left.